German shepherds are a very popular breed, and it’s easy to understand their appeal.

 4. Purina Pro Plan Focus Sensitive Skin & Stomach

-Food for sensitive skin
+Dog food designed for sensitive skin

 This salmon and rice-based recipe blended with vitamins and minerals is great for dogs suffering from allergies or sensitive stomachs.